AriFordsham/GHCWiki/sebastian-and-simon.md

   ```
   And then define `pmc` in terms of that. `liftDelta` for ops like `addTmCt`.
     - Also we can finally get rid of `n_siblings` for the throttling function, it's just `length Delta` now
+    - It turns out that it's not so easy to implement throttling in a satisfying manner.
+By handling all `Delta`s in one bulk, we lose the connection between original Delta and offspring Deltas, e.g. the branching factor.
+So we somehow need to retain that connection, without leaking the details into the Oracle...
+So we basically handle a `[Theta]` in the checking function, not great.
+ARgh

 - ```
   data Clause = AtRhs